GoogleFeud/ms2/README.md

-A programming language.
-Translates source code to bytecode which can be easily executed without the source code.
+# MS2
+**A programming language written in pure javascript, aiming to be as fast as javascript.**

 # Table of contents